nicolastorresr/diversity/README.md

   * Digital Music
   * Apps for Android

+We are using [recommenderlab](https://cran.r-project.org/web/packages/recommenderlab/index.html) for developing our proposed measures and testing it in Recommender Algorithms.

 #### The process to evaluate a recommender (e.g., UBCF) in a dataset (e.g., MovieLens 100K) is shown below:

 Load base package and dependences